How To Download iPhone/iPad Apps without Using an Apple ID

 Using iTunes 12.6.3 is a far better alternative than jailbreaking or using third party app installers. iTunes may be restrictive but it is entirely for our own benefit!

-Know any other ways to load apps without using an app loader or jailbreaking?
-Tell us about it below if you do!
+Do you know any other ways to load apps without using an app loader or jailbreaking your device?
+If so, please tell us about it below if you do!